 Step #1: Learn the Basics of Email Segmentation

-Email segmentation is simply the practice of dividing your email list into different parts or segments.
+Email list segmentation is simply the practice of dividing your email list into different parts or segments.
 Then, you can tailor unique messages to each individual segment.

-When you start marketing online, the essence of collecting leads is to have a ready-made audience who have permitted you to send informational and promotional email campaigns at regular intervals.
+When you start marketing online, the essence of collecting leads is to have a ready-made audience who have permitted you to send informational and promotional email marketing campaigns at regular intervals.

 In his classic book, Email Persuasion, Ian Brodie showed how email marketing can help an online business owner captivate and engage an audience, generate massive sales and establish authority.